 Incorporating interactive written and video content, our three-part online course will teach you everything you need to know about becoming a freelance writer.
 We’ll share insider’s tips and contacts, give examples of our own pitches and portfolios, and will walk you through every process, from registering as a sole trader to instigating conversations about getting paid.

-You’ll also get personal editing and feedback on a pitch email from Gemma Clarke, who as well as being the founding editor of Global Hobo, has nearly a decade of experience working as an editor and writer for publications such as New Matilda, the triple j magazine, news.com.au and Your Friend’s House.
+You’ll also get personal editing and feedback on a pitch email from Gemma Clarke, who as well as being the founding editor of Global Hobo, has nearly a decade of experience working as an editor, writer and radio host.

-For a one-off payment of $89AUD, you’ll get lifetime access to the following three lessons:
+For a one-off payment of $59AUD, you’ll get lifetime access to the following three lessons: